OneMoreThing/deploydtutorial/step4.markdown

 Deployd allows you to write event handlers for collection data in JavaScript.
 You can use these events for validation, calculation, and security.

-Go to the dashboard, click on your `/comments` collection, and go to the "POST" tab in the "Events" panel.
+Go to the dashboard, click on your `/comments` collection, and go the "Events" tab.

 ![Events panel](step4img/screenshot01.png)

-Enter the following code:
+Enter the following code for "On POST":

     if (this.comment.indexOf('pizza') !== -1) {
       error('comment', "You're making me hungry");